Leaked texts of the Trans-Pacific Partnership (TPP) Free Trade Agreement continue to reveal a bonanza of special rights for big corporations.

 Global Trade Watch Analysis of Leaked TPP Investment Text

 Analysis of the updated TPP investment chapter:

 Global Trade Watch Analysis of the Updated TPP Investment Text

 The TPP intellectual property chapter can be found online here (October 2011)

 Updated TPP intellectual property chapter published by Wikileaks (August 2013 texts, published November 2013)

-Analysis of the TPP intellectual property chapter on access to medicines:
+Analysis of the original TPP intellectual property leak on access to medicines:

 MSF/Doctors Without Borders’ Release and Memo on How the Trans-Pacific FTA Undermines Access to Medicines

-Analysis of the updated TPP intellectual property chapter:
+Analysis of later TPP intellectual property chapter texts:

 Public Citizen Memo “What’s New in the Wikileaks TPP Text?”